 What about the completely handmade contraption at the back.
 Though it looks horrible at first, if you take a good look at it you will be amazed about how much out of the box this guy thinks.
 He used two sticks he found from his garden or the bin to make the ‘legs’ of the rack.
 Then using wire and an old crate he completed the base of the rack.
 I felt it and it was quite sturdy.
 It’s interesting how he reinforced the connection between the crate-rack and the frame/saddle!

 Lastly, a common practice for decaying saddles around the world.
 Ropes and brown tape hold this saddle together.
 It looks bad for modern standard, yes, but how about wear resilience and waterproofness with a zero budget?

 Now, do you think a bike like that can be stolen?
 Do thieves would go into the trouble of stealing it looking like this?
 I bet, even without a lock, this bike is stealproof!

-This guy thinking truly outside the box creating something without thinking what others might think about it.
+This guy thinking truly outside the box created something without thinking what others might think about it.
 He just wanted to make this bike to fit his needs, to make it his own.
 Isn’t it interesting that an ugly thing like this can make us think the way we look at things?